tisanelabs/tisanedocs/lamp_api.md

 #### Family

 A family represents a real-world concept, whether it is an action, an attribute, or a physical object.
-Families are crosslingual; they have
+Families may have links to other families:

+* **hypernyms** - more generic families
+* **hyponyms** - less generic families
+* **domains** - topics of the current family
+* **domain members** - families for which the current family is a topic

+Families are crosslingual: a _truck_ is always a _vehicle_, no matter what the language is.

 #### Lexeme